 Course Fees, Registration, Billing/Payment and Cancellation Policy

-There is a $100 deposit required prior to being registered and considered enrolled.
+There is a $100 non-refundable deposit required prior to being registered and considered enrolled.
 The deposit will be applied to the overall cost of the course.
 Once registered students will receive log-in information for Power Campus.
 This Self-Service portal is where students can view bills and make payments.
 Tuition bills for summer are posted to Power Campus in April, bills for fall are posted in July, and bills for spring are posted in November.
 Payment is due in-full prior to class start.
 Students with balances not paid by the due date indicated on their tuition bill will forfeit their registration and deposit.

 Courses can be dropped until the end of the Add/Drop period for the term.
 In order to drop a class, students must complete an Add/Drop Form and give the form to their academic advisor who will return the form to the Office of Student Records.
 Courses dropped are subject to College’s Refund Policy listed below.
 If a student drops from the program any deposit made will be held on the student’s tuition account for one year.
 The deposit is forfeited if the student does not re-enroll within a year.